digitalmethodsinitiative/4cat/webtool/pages/data-policy.md

   personal information this will be saved on our server as part of the query data.

-  Other users of 4CAT may see your query in the tool's interface.
-They will not be able to see what account was used to submit the query, only the query itself.
+  Other users of 4CAT may see your dataset in the tool's interface.
+They will not be able to see what account was used to create the dataset, only the
+  dataset itself.

 If you access our web tool with a personal account, we additionally save the following data:

 - Your e-mail address, which we use to identify you and to allow you to log in to your personal account.
+We will not send you newsletters or other unsollicited e-mails, unless this is required to inform you of changes to this data policy or of incidents and major changes to the tool that might influence whether you want to continue using it.

-- Any search query you perform will be linked to the account you are logged in with.
-This makes it easier for you to revisit past queries and access your search results.
+- Any dataset you create will be linked to the account you are logged in with.
+This makes it easier for you to revisit past datasets and access your search results.
 We may also use this data to detect abuse and excessive usage of our web tool.

+- When you mark a dataset as 'favourite', that information is stored on our servers, and may be viewed by 4CAT maintainers to monitor general usage patterns.
+Regular users cannot see your favourites.

 We do not share any of this data with anyone else.
 Anonymised data may be used as part of research projects.
+All data is stored on a secure server and can only be accessed by the two maintainers of 4CAT.

 If you want to see or remove your personal data, please contact us at [4cat@oilab.eu](mailto:4cat@oilab.eu).
 Please allow up to four weeks for us to